sedazam/sedazam/README.md

 - Exploring how code can be used to automate tasks, analyse financial data, and solve problems
 - Learning version control best practices and collaborating through GitHub

-### 📈 Future Goals

-- Secure a junior developer role in a fintech or tech-forward company
-- Continue building full-stack development skills
-- Use code to solve real-world financial and business problems

 ### 🌐 Let's Connect

 Thanks for stopping by!
 Feel free to explore my projects and follow my learning journey.